How to get over a breakup

 5. Reach out for support ( friends or therapy)

 It is normal at the beginning after a breakup to miss your ex, but instead of thinking of him/her reach out to your friends.

-If you are a person that wants to express its feelings call your best friend and talk about your problems.
+If you are a person that wants to express your feelings call your best friend and talk about your problems.
 Get it out of your system.
-If you don’t have anyone who you can trust (we are sure that you have), then go to a therapist.
+If you don’t have anyone you can trust (we are sure that you have), then go to a therapist.

 Don’t look at your breakup as something too bad.
 It is not easy to cut the connections with someone with who you’ve spent many days and hours of your life.
 But look at that as a life lesson.

 Maybe you were in that relationship to learn something new.
 About your feelings and how other people look at you and your personality.
 Sometimes a breakup is that initial start fire that helps you to grow, evolve, and be more conscious.

 Remember that the pain that you feel after a breakup can be the best motivator for future changes.
 Without motivation, we can’t achieve anything in our lives.